arrozconcurry/OLD-arrozconcurry.github.io/README.md

-# Dear Ada
+# [I Wanna Ada Cuz it Rocks!] (http://www.iwannaadacuzit.rocks/)
 Welcome!
-This is my first README and website.
-I hope you liked it. :)
+This is my first README and first website.